-How can you look after and care for your feet during pregnancy?
+How can you look after and care for your feet and back during pregnancy?

 At Maidenhead Podiatry we find foot care during pregnancy is often overlooked with treatment only being sought towards the end of term, and frequently only because feet can no longer be reached.